 - 1 -Meet - 2 a.
 Meet an imminent threat to public health, safety, or welfare; - 3 -Prevent - 4 b.
 Prevent a loss of Commission or Participating Member State - 5 funds; or - 6 -Protect - 7 c.
-Protect public health and safety. - 8 E. The Commission shall adopt and provide to the Member States 9 an annual report. - 10 F. Meetings of the Commission Commission. - 11 All - 12 I. All meetings of the Commission that are not closed pursuant 13 to Article 9.F.4 shall be open to the public.
-Notice of public - 14 meetings shall be posted on the Commission's website at least - 15 thirty (30) days prior to the public meeting. - 16 2.
+Protect public health and safety. - 8 E. The Commission shall adopt and provide to the Member States 9 an annual report. - 10 F. Meetings of the Commission Commission. - 11 All - 12 I. All meetings of the Commission that are not closed pursuant - 13 to Article 9.F.4 shall be open to the public.
+Notice of public - meetings shall be posted on the Commission's website at leastthirty (30) days prior to the public meeting. - 16 2.
 Notwithstanding Article 9.F.1, the Commission may convene - an emergency public meeting by providing at least twenty-four (24) hours prior notice on the Commission's website, and any other means as provided in the Commission's Rules, for any of the - 20 reasons it may dispense with notice of proposed rulemaking under - 21 Article 11.L.
-The Commission's legal counsel shall certify that 22 one of the reasons justifying an emergency public meeting has - 23 been met. - 3.
-Notice of all Commission meetings shall provide the time, date, and location of the meeting, and if the meeting is to be held or accessible via telecommunication, video conference, or other - 20 of accessible via telecommunication, video conference, of other 27 electronic means, the notice shall include the mechanism for access 28 to the mechanism. - to the meeting. - 4.
+The Commission's legal counsel shall certify that 22 one of the reasons justifying an emergency public meeting has - 22 one of the reasons justifyin 23 been met. - 3.
+Notice of all Commission meetings shall provide the time, date, and location of the meeting, and if the meeting is to be held - or accessible via telecommunication, video conference, or otherelectronic means, the notice shall include the mechanism for access - 28 to the meeting. - 4.
 The Commission may convene in a closed, non-public nonpublic meeting for the Commission to discuss: